nirmata/kyverno-charts/charts/kyverno-monitor/README.md

 # 2. Install kyverno-monitor from nirmata helm repo in the nirmata-kyverno-monitor namespace, with desired parameters.

-helm install kyverno-monitor nirmata/kyverno-monitor --namespace nirmata-kyverno-monitor --create-namespace --set imagePullSecret.username=someuser,imagePullSecret.password=somepassword
+helm install kyverno-monitor nirmata/kyverno-monitor --namespace nirmata-kyverno-monitor --create-namespace

 # 3. Check pods are running